markfinger/django-ordered-m2m/README.md

 Note: this project is no longer maintained.

-If anyone knows of any packages which have superseded this, please open a ticket and I'll add them to the project's README.
+You should probably try using https://github.com/gregmuellegger/django-sortedm2m instead.
+If anyone knows of any packages which have superseded this, feel free to open a ticket.

 django-ordered-m2m
 ==================